kjh1980/MoEngage-Docs/android.rst

 Send a push notification for testing
 ------------------------------------

+Make sure you track at least one event and have implemented "Tracking User Activity" for at least one activity in the app before you try push notifications.

 Once you have set up your permissions and set up GCMReciever as a receiver of Google Cloud Messaging notifications in your AndroidManifest.xml file and added the initialization code mentioned above, you're ready to send a notification!